McDonald's Corporation (MCD). Below are some highlights from the above linked analysis:

 Conclusion: MCD did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of two Stars.
 This quantitatively ranks MCD as a 2-Star Weak stock.

 MCD is the dominant brand in the increasingly challenging global fast food industry.
 The company enjoys unrivaled scale advantages and international growth opportunities, particularly in Asia, the Middle East and Africa.
-The company is currently facing several challenges including slow economic growth in Europe and Asia, satisfying the Millennial generation who prefer healthier foods, competitors aggressive price promotions, exchange rate volatility and negative press.
+The company has faced several challenges including slow economic growth in Europe and Asia, satisfying the Millennial generation who prefer healthier foods, competitors aggressive price promotions, exchange rate volatility and negative press.
 CEO Steve Easterbrook has put in place a turnaround plan that includes refranchising 4,000 locations by the end of 2018 and $500 million in net annual SG&A reductions.

-As a result of its strong price appreciation over the years, MCD is one of the largest positions in my dividend growth portfolio; I recently trimmed my position back to 5%.
-MCD is trading above my calculated fair value price of $90.25, its debt to total capital and its free cash flow payout are above my maximums.
+As a result of its strong price appreciation over the years, MCD was the largest positions in my dividend growth portfolio; I recently trimmed my position back to 5%.
+MCD is trading above my calculated fair value price of $111.76, its debt to total capital and its free cash flow payout are above my maximums.
 For now, I will wait for a more opportune time before adding to my position.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in MCD (5.6% of my Dividend Growth Portfolio).
-See a list of all my dividend growth holdings here.
+Full Disclosure: At the time of this writing, I was long in MCD (4.9% of my Dividend Growth Portfolio).
+See a list of all my Dividend Growth Portfolio holdings here.

 - Phillips 66 (PSX) Dividend Stock Analysis